jcosta33/confessions/README.md

 # Confession Log App

 This app is designed with priests in mind (something you don't hear often enough!).
-Its purpose is to log confessions, like a diary.
-For social science... or something.
+Its purpose is to log the confessions of his congregation, like a diary for other people's secrets.

 ## Techs used: